Timetable & Rider Briefing

 |10:10am||Race 6: (A Grade Male, B Grade Male, A Grade Female, E-Bike Male)|

 There will be podium presentations for 1st, 2nd and 3rd shortly after each race concludes.

-Race Numbers will be allocated at registration.
+Race Numbers will be allocated at registration, please pick them up at least 30 minutes before your race.
 To ensure we can continue to provide

 Please ensure your number plate is securely attached to the front of your bike so that your number can clearly be seen by timing staff.
 Make sure that the number plate remains vertical.

 There will be a mass start for all riders in your category.
 Faster riders should move to the front of the pack with social riders to the back.
 Multiple categories will start at the same time.